Program Loading

 Program Initialisation

 To load and initialise a program, a new task must be created, defining a separate address space for the program and allowing it to operate independently of other programs.
 For a program to actually run, a thread of execution must be created so that the program's instructions can be read and processed.
+Once running, the program must be able to interact with the system environment and to have its memory resources made available to it upon demand.

 Internal Page Fault Handlers